LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 differentiate between the test goal and checking the test goal results and to provide more informative test failure messages.

-When the assertion is a call to local predicate of the tests object, you must call `assertion/1-2` using an implicit or explicit message instead of a using _super_ call.
-To use an implicit message, add the following directive to the tests object:
+When the assertion, benchmarking, and deterministic meta-predicates call a local predicate of the tests object, you must call them using an implicit or explicit message instead of a using _super_ call.
+For example, to use an implicit message to call the `assertion/1-2` meta-predicates, add the following directive to the tests object:

 	:- uses(lgtunit, [assertion/1, assertion/2]).

-The reason this is required is that the `assertion/1-2` predicates are declared as meta-predicates and thus assertion goals are called in the context of the _sender_, which would be the `lgtunit` object in the case of a `(^^)/2` call (as it preserves both _self_ and _sender_ and the tests are internally run by a message sent from the `lgtunit` object to the tests object).
+The reason this is required is that meta-predicates goals arguments are always called in the context of the _sender_, which would be the `lgtunit` object in the case of a `(^^)/2` call (as it preserves both _self_ and _sender_ and the tests are internally run by a message sent from the `lgtunit` object to the tests object).

 As the `benchmark/2-4` predicates are meta-predicates, turning on the `optimize` compiler flag is advised to avoid runtime compilation of the